cybertraining-dsc/su22-reu-385/time-series-prediction/arima/arima.md

 # ARIMA Time Series Prediction

-ARIMA is a forecasting algorithm that stands for 'AutoRegressive Integrated Moving Average'.
-It is the Idea that past values of a time series is relevant while predicting future values.
+ARIMA is a forecasting algorithm that stands for 'AutoRegressive Integrated Moving Average'. it is a class of statistical models for analyzing and forecasting time series data.
 The ARIMA model is defined by three Values namely: p, d, and q.

 where: